adrianhoehne/Sf2_Batch_Recording/README.md

 This script let you make some nice wave files from sf2 it is only a bash script for making some samples for the SamplerBox

+This is needed and have to work from everywhere in the console

 TODO
 - are the incoming information from user correct?